Targeted Data Fusion for Region-Specific Survival Effects in the AMP HIV Prevention Trials

 We now proceed to analyze the efficiency gain resulting from the federation process.
 The estimator relies only on the target data is denoted as $\tgtEst=\widehat\theta^\text{fed}_n(t,a;\bd\eta^0_{t,a})$, where $\bd\eta^0_{t,a}$ assigns all weights to the target and none to the source.
 In contrast, the estimator that leverages the proposed adaptive ensemble approach is denoted as $\widehat\theta^\text{fed}_n(t,a;\widehat{\bd\eta}_{t,a})$.
 Here $\widehat{\bd\eta}_{t,a}$ can recover the optimal weights $\bar{\bd\eta}_{t,a}$ that are associated with the minimum asymptotic variance.
 Consequently, the variance of $\widehat\theta^\text{fed}_n(t,a;\widehat{\bd\eta}_{t,a})$ is no larger than that of the estimator relying solely on the target data since $\bd\eta^0_{t,a}$ is generally not the variance minimizer.

-To establish that the asymptotic variance of $\widehat\theta^\text{fed}_n(t,a;\widehat{\bd\eta}_{t,a})$ is strictly smaller than that of the estimator based solely on the target data $\tgtEst$, we adopt Proposition 1 in Han et al. \cite{han2025federated} with a modified informative source condition (modified Assumption 3(b) in Han et al. \cite{han2025federated}).
+To establish that the asymptotic variance of $\widehat\theta^\text{fed}_n(t,a;\widehat{\bd\eta}_{t,a})$ is strictly smaller than that of the estimator based solely on the target data $\tgtEst$, we adopt Proposition 1 in \cite{han2025federated} with a modified informative source condition (modified Assumption 3(b) in \cite{han2025federated}).

 Specifically, for each source site $s\in\mc S^*_{t,a}$, we define $\widehat\theta^\text{fed}_n(t,a;\eta^s_{t,a})$ a federated estimator where $\eta^s_{t,a}$ is the optimal ensemble weight of site $s$ if we only consider target site and this source site $s$ for the federation.
 Then, the modified informative source condition is given as